SathyaBhat/sathyasays.com/content/posts/2013-02-25-reviving-my-dead-windows-8-install-with-no-bootable-usbdvd-and-linux-mint-cr48.md

 [<img class="alignnone" title="temperatures" src="https://i.imgur.com/NguB4AP.png" alt="temperatures"   />][1]

-So now, while I experimenting with switching off/on to see if I can &#8220;jump&#8221; start the fan, I ended up screwing up my Windows 8 install &#8211; and ended up with a BSOD( bad\_system\_config_info) boot loop.
+So now, while I experimenting with switching off/on to see if I can "jump" start the fan, I ended up screwing up my Windows 8 install &#8211; and ended up with a BSOD( bad\_system\_config_info) boot loop.
 No amount of reboots could help and I was stuck there.
-Also, thanks to the new &#8220;enhancements&#8221; F8-mashing would not result in the start up menu being shown up.
+Also, thanks to the new "enhancements" F8-mashing would not result in the start up menu being shown up.

 I had to resort to switching off in middle of a boot process to bring up the start up menu so that I could try our Windows 8's Reset/Refresh.
 Unfortunately, both Reset and Refresh failed for some reason.
 I tried to refresh but somehow my custom recovery image got wiped out.. with no backup of it.
 Reset failed to work as well and I was back to status quo &#8211; BSOD Boot Loop.